Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dp77ih_XmkY,307.5833333333333,319.2083333333333.md

-> Geothermal is getting a change too Instead of providing a static amount of power Geothermal Generators will now provide a fluctuating amount of power But you can use the Power Storage to help smooth over production for a more stable output
+> Geothermal is getting a change too Instead of providing a static amount of power Geothermal Generators will now provide a fluctuating amount of power But you can use the Power Storage to help smooth over production for a more stable output We're also adding Power Switches that can be used to enable